d3/d3-request/README.md

     .post(JSON.stringify({a: 2, b: 3}), callback);
 ```

+Changes from D3 3.x:

+* The *progress* event listener is passed the progress event directly, rather than the XMLHttpRequest object and setting the d3.event global.

 <a name="xhr" href="#xhr">#</a> <b>xhr</b>(<i>url</i>[, <i>mimeType</i>][, <i>callback</i>])

 Returns a new asynchronous request for specified *url*.
 If no *callback* is specified, the request is not yet [sent](#send) and can be further configured.
 If a *callback* is specified, it is equivalent to calling [xhr.get](#get) immediately after construction: